conan-io/conan-center-index/docs/bump_version.md

 # How to bump a package version for an existing recipe in ConanCenterIndex?

 Once a recipe is approved and merged to ConanCenterIndex, it may need to be updated with new versions released by the upstream.
-When someone needs a new package version that is not available in ConanCenterIndex, then open a new pull request adding.
-This is called a `bump version`.
+When someone needs a new package version that is not available in ConanCenterIndex, that person can open an issue [resquesting a new version](https://github.com/conan-io/conan-center-index/issues/new?assignees=&labels=upstream+update&template=package_upstream_update.yml&title=%5Brequest%5D+%3CLIBRARY-NAME%3E%2F%3CLIBRARY-VERSION%3E).
+Or, by opening a pull request changing and adding that needed version, this is called a `bump version`.
-The [build service](#) bumping process is limited to pull requests which **only** adds a new package version and nothing more.
-Removing older versions, or updating the recipe will disqualify a pull request from the `Bump version` [review process](#)
+The [build service](adding_packages/README.md#the-build-service) bumping process is limited to pull requests which **only** adds a new package version and nothing more.
+Removing older versions, or updating the recipe will disqualify a pull request from the `Bump version` [review process](review_process.md)

 ## Choosing which version should be updated